Sreeja-coder/Machine-Learning-/Readme.md

 1. Overview of the Project

 Old Bailey Decisions holds digitized records of the Old Bailey Court Proceedings.
-Every proceeding deals with criminal court cases from England and Wales with a judgement being passed as “guilty” or “not guilty”.
+Every proceeding deals with criminal court cases from England and Wales with a judgement being passed as “guilty” or “not guilty”.  <br>
 Aim: This is the crux of our project.
-We are training classifier models on the train data to predict the decision of the court - “guilty” or “not guilty”.
+We are training classifier models on the train data to predict the decision of the court - “guilty” or “not guilty”.  <br>

-We have been given different feature representation of the data.
+We have been given different feature representation of the data. <br>
 •	BOW – bag of words dataset represents most frequently used words in the trail and its counts.
-10000 words have been considered for each trial.
+10000 words have been considered for each trial.  <br>
 •	Tfidf – Is an improvement over bow representation, where the frequent words are weighted down using the idf.
-Since bow has a dimension of 10000, Tfidf also has 10000.
+Since bow has a dimension of 10000, Tfidf also has 10000. <br>
-•	Glove – This dataset consists of word embeddings weighted by Tfidf.
+•	Glove – This dataset consists of word embeddings weighted by Tfidf. <br>
-•	Misc – This dataset has categorically attributes.
+•	Misc – This dataset has categorically attributes. <br>

 Each of these datasets has a train, test and eval files.
 We can pick any dataset and train our model on the training files of that dataset.
-Test our model on the test file and evaluate it on the eval.
+Test our model on the test file and evaluate it on the eval. <br>
 We must be very sure we do not use any of the testing file data while training, this will corrupt our model.
-This might give us less empirical error but high generalization error on eval dataset.
+This might give us less empirical error but high generalization error on eval dataset. <br>

-2. Important Ideas Explored.
+2. Important Ideas Explored. <br>

-•	Data Cleaning/pre-processing
+•	Data Cleaning/pre-processing <br>
-•	Cross – Validation
+•	Cross – Validation <br>
-•	Hyper-parameters
+•	Hyper-parameters  <br>
-•	Evaluation techniques
+•	Evaluation techniques <br>
-•	Overfitting/Underfitting
+•	Overfitting/Underfitting  <br>
-•	Generalization error
+•	Generalization error <br>
-•	Python Packages of Random Forest and Neural Nets
+•	Python Packages of Random Forest and Neural Nets  <br>
-•	Algorithms: Perceptron,ID3,SVM,Logistic Regression, Ensemble.
+•	Algorithms: Perceptron,ID3,SVM,Logistic Regression, Ensemble. <br>